josephna76/p01_cv2-video-screenshot-matcher/readme.md

 # Quickstart

 This code can be run to best match photos to videos that may contain those photos.
+After executing the desired script, matches.txt will be updated with the photo and video matches.

 ## Setup